CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/benchmark_cmaqv54+_hbv3_beeond/cmaqv54+_hbv3_120_beeond.md

 Edit the cluster and use the Cloud-init option for your CycleCloud to install the code in the file: beeond-cloud-init-almalinux8.5-HBv3

-Use the Apply to all option, so that the code is installed on both the scheduler and the compute nodes.
+Do not use the Apply to all option.
+Select Scheduler and copy and paste the contents of scheduler-cloud-init.sh into the shell Select hpc and copy and paste the contents of hpc-cloud-init.sh into the shell

 Save this setting, and then terminate and then restart the cluster.